mitadic/RAG_chatbot/README.md

 # RAG_chatbot
-A chatbot service utilising an LLM API, enhanced with RAG.
+A chatbot service making use of an LLM API, enhanced with RAG.
 ## Demo

 | ![demo](/assets/demo.gif) |